ImVikashKr/Zomato-Review-Sentniment-Analysis/README.md

 Feature Selection - For sentiment analysis, we have used rating and reviews features. - For clustering we got cost, cuisine and timing of the restaurant as the features to build the model.
 Model development - For sentiment analysis, developed different models like:- Multinomial NB, Logistic regression, Random forest classifier - For clustering the restaurants we have used the k-means and hirerchical clustering

+# Feature Engineering
+1. Exploratory data analysis and text preprocessing were performed.
+2. Data cleaning was performed by dropping entire features that had 50% null values.
+3. Feature selection was used for sentiment analysis, using the rating and reviews features.
+4. For clustering, the cost, cuisine and timing of the restaurant were used as features to build the model.

+# Algorithms Used
+1. KMeans Clustering
+2. Hierarchical Clustering
+3. Multinomial Naive Bayes
+4. Logistic Regression
+5. Random Forest Classifier

 # Needs of this project
 data exploration
 data processing/cleaning